Hammett ory Library

-As a learning hub, the Library program nurtures life-long intellectual curiosity and love of story.
-Our resources, teaching, and support extend beyond the library walls so the entire community can have equitable access to finding, evaluating and using information for their educational, informational and recreational needs.
+As a learning hub, the Hammett Ory Library program nurtures life-long intellectual curiosity and love of story.
+Our resources, teaching, and support extend beyond the library walls so the entire community can have equitable access to finding, evaluating, and using information for their educational, informational, and recreational needs.

 The curriculum is designed to foster empathic problem solving by using authentic, project-based research skills and explorations of multiple identities in literature.
 In a stimulating, risk-taking, collaborative environment students develop into critical thinkers, multimedia content creators, and avid readers.